-Why does a $6 trillion asset manager care about how you feel?
-Because what’s good for you is good for business.
-Taking both a macro and micro approach, BlackRock wants to enhance your well-being.
+Why, you wonder, does a $6 trillion asset manager care about how you feel?
+Because what’s good for you is good for the world and for business.
+So taking both a macro and micro approach, BlackRock is working right now to enhance your general well-being.

 But BlackRock also has a micro plan to enhance your well-being: BlackRock wants to make sure you are preparing individually for your own future.

 BlackRock’s research shows that the more a person invests in their future, the better they feel — even if they don’t have a lot of money.
 76% of investors using a financial advisor report having a “positive sense of well-being” according to one BlackRock study.

 Still most people resist investing.
 Fear, imagined losses, lack of understanding, and social taboos about money all play a part.
 BlackRock is on a mission to change some of these old and detrimental perceptions about investment.

 BlackRock wants to get people talking more openly about investing and wealth, making the subject commonplace and less fraught with taboo.

 But has a big company ever done this before — changed the habits of an entire culture through marketing?

 Yes, in fact, and there’s a good chance you may be wearing it right now.

 The Nike Model — Changing Cultural Norms and Habits